1jss/C9-lang/README.md

 - Format code with clang-format using the configuration file in the `code` folder.

 ## Compiling
+> Note that C9 is built around having only one translation unit (one .c file).
+This avoids the need for a build system and make the build process very simple.

 To compile C9 code, use the following flags:

 ### GCC: